RyanAdamGonzalez1996/sqlalchemy-challenge/README.md

 ## Code
   - Contains the jupyter notebook for Step 1.
   - Contains the app.py for Step 2.

+## Images
+  - Contains the images of the graphs created in Step 1

 ## Resources
   - Contains the sqlite file along with the csv files used in this project.